travis-ci/docs-travis-ci-com/user/languages/python.md

 To override the default `pip` dependency management, alter the `before_install` step as described in [general build configuration](/user/customizing-the-build/#Customizing-the-Installation-Step) guide.

-### Pre-installed packages

-Travis CI installs the following packages by default in each virtualenv:

-- pytest
-- nose
-- mock

 ### Testing Against Multiple Versions of Dependencies (e.g. Django or Flask)